themesberg/flowbite/content/getting-started/remix.md

 npx create-flowbite-react@latest -t remix
 ```

-This will:

--   Create a new Remix project
--   Install and configure Tailwind CSS
--   Set up Flowbite React with all required dependencies
--   Configure dark mode support
--   Set up example components
+This command will create a new Remix project, install Tailwind CSS (v4), Flowbite React with all its dependencies, and set up dark mode support with a couple of example components to get you started.

-## Add to Existing Project
+## Add to existing project

 If you already have a Remix project and want to add Flowbite React, you can use our initialization CLI: